Deepomatic/dmake/docs/USAGE.md

-    build               Launch the build for the whole repo or, if specified, an app or one of its services. run                 Launch the application or only one of its services. stop                Stop the containers lauched with 'dmake run'. shell               Run a shell session withing a docker container with the environment set up for a given service. deploy              Deploy specified apps and services.
+    build               Launch the build for the whole repo or, if specified, an app or one of its services. run                 Launch the application or only one of its services. stop                Stop the containers started by dmake for the current repository and branch.
+Usually by 'dmake run', but can also be useful to cleanup aborted executions of dmake. shell               Run a shell session withing a docker container with the environment set up for a given service. deploy              Deploy specified apps and services.